aazaff/teachPaleobiology/LabExercise2.md

 ## Instructions

-Lab Exercise 2 is composed of four parts with several smaller parts.
-Write up your answers to all four parts in a separate word document and turn it in, **as a hard copy**, by the start of the next Lab on **February 3, 2016**.
+Lab Exercise 2 is composed of three parts with several smaller parts.
+Write up your answers to all three parts in a separate word document and turn it in, **as a hard copy**, by the start of the next Lab on **February 3, 2016**.

 ## Part I